 "Guts Supports Underrepresented Artists & Champions the Newest Generation of Artists & Collectors".

 The traditional art business model reflects socio-political austerity.
-A system that disproportionately benefits people who do not experience racial oppression, gender or class discriminations.
-Acting as a platform and support system emerging artists are often denied, Guts works to challenge and revise this model, that leaves artists and staff undervalued and underpaid.
+A system that disproportionately benefits people who do not experience racial oppression, ableism, gender, and class discriminations (to name a few).
+Acting as a platform and support system artists are often denied, Guts works to challenge and revise this model; that leaves artists and staff undervalued and underpaid.

-In doing so, Guts exhibits established artists alongside emerging artists and facilitates genuine relationships between artists and collectors.
+In doing so, Guts exhibits artists at different stages of their career and facilitates genuine relationships between artists and collectors.
 Connecting artists who reflect their lived experiences in their work with those who are eager to support them.

 Guts applies adaptive business practices to position itself at the forefront of the art world’s next generation of contemporary voices.
 It forgoes the burdensome overhead that accompanies a permanent location.
 Guts operates on a nomadic basis, leveraging communal trust and initiative to exhibit in technologically innovative ways, providing larger sales percentages to artists and living wages to staff.